-The fossil record of Homo neanderthalensis is very large and this large size has allowed scientists to make interesting inferences about the lifeways of this species using evidence gleaned from the skeleton.
+The fossil record of Homo neanderthalensis is large and this extensive record has allowed scientists to make interesting inferences about the lifesryle of this species using evidence gleaned from the skeleton.
 For example, the postcranial skeletons contain many healed fractures, particularly in the limb bones.
 Researchers suggest that these fractures are related to hunting dangerous prey at close range.

 Homo neanderthalensis individuals were adept large game hunters and this fact is reflected in the archaeological remains associated with them.
 They employed a technique for making stone tools called “prepared-core” or “Leavallois” technique.
 This technique involves removing flakes from a core (source rock) in order to produce a flake (a chip of stone removed from a core) of a desired shape.
 In particular, chips of stone are removed around the perimeter of the core.
 A large flake is then removed from the “prepared” core; the shape of this flake is determined by how the original chips are from the core.
 The flake is then sharpened (and resharpened) by removing small flakes on the edges (a technique called “retouching”).
 In addition to points, these technique was also used to create other tools—particularly, many different kind of scrapers.
 However, Homo neandethalensis also made non-prepared core tools.
 Specifically, many late Neanderthal sites contain lithic assemblages (the entire collection of stone artifacts from an archaeological site) that were not made using the prepared-core technique and thus more closely resemble Acheuluean tools.
 Distances between the sites where stone tools have been discovered and the location of the source of the raw material used to make the tools—often used as a proxy of the size of the range of hominin species—is greater in Homo neanderthalensis than in Homo erectus, but less than that of Homo sapiens.
 This evidence suggests that the ranges of Neanderthal populations were intermediate between those of Homo erectus and Homo sapiens.

 The evidence for symbolic artifacts—e.g., beads, statues, and cave art—are, by and large, absent from Homo neanderthalensis sites.
-On the other hand, evidence of symbolic behavior is widespread in Homo sapiens' sites.
+On the other hand, evidence of symbolic behavior is widespread at Homo sapiens' sites.
 Despite skepticism from the majority of workers in the field, some scholars maintain some Homo neanderthalensis sites bear symbolic artifacts—for example, ochre used for body painting and shell beads.
-In addition, there is no good evidence that Homo neanderthalensis buried its dead.
-This evidence has led most scientists to accept that, at most, Neanderthals possessed a limited capability for symbolic behavior and this may be linked to limitive cognitive capacity in this species.
+In addition, there is a lack of evidence Homo neanderthalensis buried its dead.
+Taken all together,the recortd has led most scientists to accept that, at most, Neanderthals possessed a limited capability for symbolic behavior and this may be linked to limitive cognitive capacity in this species.

 Homo neanderthalensis also possessed important adaptations for dealing with the cold environments in which it lived.
 For example, Neanderthal cave sites often contain hearths and it is likely that this individuals of this species used animal hides to insulate themselves from cold temperatures.
 There is no evidence, however, Homo neanderthalensis sewed these hides, as no artifacts associated with sewing (e.g., needles and awls) have been found at Neanderthal sites.